jplayer/react-jPlayer/README.md

 ### TL:DR
 - All of the jPlayer properties that you need are passed into your jPlayer component.
 - Audio/Video events can be subscribed to by passing functions to the `events` props for the [Audio](https://github.com/MartinDawson/react-jPlayer#audio) or [Video](https://github.com/MartinDawson/react-jPlayer#video) component.
 E.g: ` <audio events={{ play: () => console.log("playing media") }} />`.
-- The id of the jPlayer is the same as the name you declared the jPlayer component as.

 ### Most Basic Setup
 The examples in the project contain legacy browser, mobile fixes and helpers such as the run-time events and props showing.